Last Updated on May 3, 2023 by Editorial Team

 Amazing graphics and intense gameplay will let your kid hooked to it for hours.
 Toon math is a game for almost any age group.
 Toon math lets you play the game at your own pace.
 Toon math is available on the play store and amazon app store at the moment.
 More than 500,000 users play this game worldwide.
 It is sitting at 4.5-star ratings at the android play store.

 5. Prodigy Math Game

 Prodigy game is the perfect example of ‘learning while playing’.
-It lets you practice concepts of mathematics in interactive way.
-As per description, Prodigy delivers a unique learning experience through an interactive math game where success depends on correctly answering skill-building math questions.
+It lets you practice concepts of mathematics in an interactive way.
+As per the description, Prodigy delivers a unique learning experience through an interactive math game where success depends on correctly answering skill-building math questions.
 Players can earn rewards, go on quests and play with friends — all while learning new skills.

 4. Math vs Zombies

 TapToLearn games is an arcade-style fun and challenging game, where you save the city from the zombies.
 You, as the math genius, have the superpowers to turn zombies back into a normal human being.
 However, you need to solve math operations like addition, product, subtraction, etc. first to use these powers.
 The game becomes challenging as stronger and more powerful zombies approach.
 You are required to solve the equations quickly before it attacks you and eats your entire health bar.